How Much Does a Real Estate Agent Charge?

 This point was further highlighted in the article by an unnamed agent who has also left the flat fee model saying, ‘we weren’t charging enough commission’. “we would have to sell ten houses a month to make the model work, it was exhausting, it was terrible’ (sic).
 Real estate is a physically and mentally demanding job as it is.
 Agents required to sell this many houses a month, if that is even possible, would not be operating at the top of their game.
 Without a doubt, this would have an effect on your sale.
 Agent’s just do not have the time to manage that many listings effectively unless they are working in a team.

-Commission rates too high?
+Are Real Estate commission rates too high?

 In some circumstances, yes they are.
 But the reality is that commission rates have come down as the value of properties has increased.
 What the public may not be aware, is what is included in that fee may vary significantly between agents.
 So, when you are comparing agents, make sure you delve deeper into what you actually get for your money.